 - Measuring stress responses and evaluating stress during childhood and adolescence in women with and without ongoing sexual desire difficulties as adults

-- Developing and studying the outcome of the small group programs and making them transferrable to other clinicians across the province
+- Developing and studying the outcome of the small group therapeutic programs for men and for women and making them transferrable to other clinicians across the province

 - Providing a national, comprehensive pre-pregnancy, labour, delivery and post-pregnancy guide for women with disability (particularly spinal cord injury)

-- Assessing the safety on brain blood vessels when blood pressure rises from techniques to obtain sperm in men with spinal cord injury
+- Assessing the safety on brain blood vessels when blood pressure rises ( autonomic dysreflexia) from techniques to obtain sperm in men with spinal cord injury

 Planned research includes:

-- Modifying small group programs as experience grows
+- Modifying our MBCT-based small group programs as experience grows

 - Developing and testing additional small group programs and making them transferrable to other clinicians across the province